Malaysia: Ex-Prime Minister Najib Razak's graft conviction upheld | DW | 08.12.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-A court in Malaysia has ruled to uphold the conviction of former Prime Minister Najib Razak.
-In 2020, he was convicted and sentenced to 12 years for looting the state investment fund.
+In 2020, former Prime Minister Najib Razak was convicted and sentenced to 12 years for looting the state investment fund.
+Razak has said he will appeal the verdict at Malaysia's highest court.

 A Malaysian appeals court ruled to uphold the graft conviction of the country's former prime minister Najib Razak on Wednesday.